veerashayyagari/oauth2-proxy-auth0/README.md

 ![Logout Workflow](./images/logout_workflow.png)

-1. Redirect to user to `<hostname>/oauth2/sign_out` endpoint (exposed by OAuth2-Proxy), with a redirect url in the query string
+1. Redirect user to `<hostname>/oauth2/sign_out` endpoint (exposed by OAuth2-Proxy), with a redirect url in the query string
 2. Any requests made to `oauth2/sign_out` endpoint will
-    a. delete the session stored in the store
+    a. delete the session persisted in the store
     b. if a redirect url is provided in the query string (should be html encoded) , OAuth2-Proxy will redirect the user to that redirect url as long as the hostname of the redirect is in whitelist domains configured on OAuth2-Proxy.

     ```